Why might someone use donor eggs?

 What is the difference between fresh and frozen donor eggs?

-Donor eggs are available in two formats, fresh or frozen.
+Donor eggs are available in two formats: fresh or frozen.

 Fresh egg donation involves retrieval from the egg donor followed by immediate IVF to create embryos that can either be transferred at that time or frozen for later use.
-Fresh embryo transfers to the intended parent are usually performed 5 days after the eggs are inseminated.
+Fresh embryo transfers to the intended parent are usually performed five days after the eggs are inseminated.
 Any additional unused embryos can be cryopreserved (frozen) for later use.
-Fresh donor eggs were the original method used in donor egg IVF.xvii
+Fresh donor eggs were the original method used in donor egg IVF.xxiii

-Frozen egg donation involves retrieval from the egg donor followed by cryopreservation.
-These eggs can be thawed later and fertilized using sperm.
-Once an embryo develops, it will be PGT-tested and frozen, frozen for later use, or transferred to the intended parent or gestational carrier.xviii Sometimes the eggs from one donor retrieval are split into separate batches and frozen for use by more than one intended recipient.
+Sometimes the eggs from one donor retrieval are split into separate batches and frozen for use by more than one intended recipient.
 It is important that recipients understand whether they are receiving all the eggs from one donor cycle (which is more common with fresh eggs) or if they are sharing them.

 Who receives the embryo transfer?